kfarr/aframe-city-builder/README.md

 * cars to follow prescribed course on roads

 ## wishlist done
+* * - how to snap to grid for bases?
 * * - add object
 * * - switch current object -> press trackpad button to see the "preview" change
 * * - nicer looking table